 Can you help develop TV projects?

 No, we work specifically in short films and feature films up to treatment stage.
 On occasion shorts we have funded have been picked up for development into TV projects, but this was after the short film was completed.

 Can you fund feature films?

 Unfortunately, we can only fund short films through this fund, however, will be announcing details of an early feature development fund later this year.
-If you are looking for BFI funding to develop a feature script or for feature productions, you would need to look to the central BFI Development Fund or BFI Production Fund.
+If you are looking for BFI funding to develop a feature script or for feature production finance, you would need to look to the central BFI Development Fund or BFI Production Fund.
 You can read more about all of BFI's funds here.